Utilization rate vs Achievement rate

 The utilization rate is a key indicator of productivity in service companies.
 They reflect the percentage of time an individual or team spends working on billable projects or tasks compared with the total time available.

-Monitoring utilization rate on a regular basis enables an organization to understand the productivity of its employees.
+Monitor utilization rate on a regular basis allows an organization to understand the productivity of its employees.

 Utilization rate

-All billable hours in a period / total workable hours in the period
+All hours invoiced in a period / total hours workable over the period

-For example, if an employee has logged 30 billable hours in a week, and the number of billable hours in a week is 40 in your company, then the utilization rate is 30 / 40 = 75%.
+For example, if an employee has logged 30 billable hours in a week, and the number of workable hours in a week is 40 hours in your company, then the utilization rate is 30 / 40 = 75%.

-- an employee can work more than 40 hours a week,
+• an employee can work more than 40 hours per week,

-- it provides no information on how the non-billable time was used.
+• It does not provide any information about how the non-billable time was used.

-Stafiz is a solution from resource planning that lets you manage employee schedules, optimize utilization rate, and improve your performance!
+Stafiz is a solution for resource planning which allows you to manage employee schedules, optimize utilization rate, and improve your performance!

 Completion rate